SlavaInder/M202A_EMG_Based_Text_Entry/docs/methods.md

     </tr>
     </table></center>
   <h3>Feature Extraction</h3>
   <p>The cleaned and classified datasets are now ready for feature extraction.
-The feature extraction is done with a sliding window moving per 10 ms along the dataset.
-The code samples below come from the m_converter class.</p></html>
+The feature extraction is done with a sliding window of length 200 ms and an offset of 10 ms. The code samples below come from the m_converter class.</p></html>
   ```python
   # Extracts the features from the timestamped dataset from m_class_editor
   # This class allows to produce file output.csv file containing 7 features